-Islamist terrorist group Islamic State (also known as IS, ISIS, ISIL, Daesh) boasted on Twitter of killing at least 55 people, including Christians, Mozambican soldiers, state nationals and “crusaders” (understood to mean Westerners) in a prolonged assault on Palma, which is close to major international gas developments.
+Islamist terrorist group Islamic State (also known as IS, ISIS, ISIL, Daesh) boasted on Twitter on Monday of killing at least 55 people, including Christians, Mozambique soldiers, state nationals and “crusaders” (understood to mean Westerners) in a prolonged assault on Palma, which is close to major international gas developments.

 Hundreds of others, both locals and foreign workers, were rescued by boat.
-According to local reports, a vessel with about 1,400 people on board arrived at the port of Pemba, about 155 miles south of Palma, on Sunday, March 28.
+According to local reports, a vessel with about 1,400 people on board arrived at the port of Pemba, about 250km (155 miles) south of Palma, on Sunday.

-Hundreds more people, including children, have fled on foot through the bush and are now arriving at Namoto, about 30 miles from Palma, on the border with Tanzania.
+Hundreds more people, including children, have fled on foot through the bush and are now arriving at Namoto, about 50km (30 miles) from Palma, on the border with Tanzania.

-More than 2,500 people are estimated to have been killed and 700,000 displaced since 2017, when militant Islamists began a brutal campaign to establish an Islamist caliphate in Cabo Delgado province.
-In one of the worst attacks last year, the jihadists turned a village soccer field into an execution ground where they beheaded more than 50 people in three days of savage violence.
+More than 2,500 people are estimated to have been killed and 700,000 displaced since 2017 when militant Islamists began a brutal campaign to establish an Islamist caliphate in Cabo Delgado province.
+In one of the worst attacks last year, the jihadists turned a village football pitch into an execution ground where they beheaded more than 50 people in three days of savage violence.

-Barnabas Aid’s contacts in the area report that anyone who refuses to support the jihadists and embrace their beliefs is attacked, and their property set on fire.
-Thus Christians who refuse to deny Christ are among the victims.
+Barnabas Fund’s contacts in the area report that anyone who refuses to support the jihadists and embrace their beliefs is attacked, and their property set on fire.
+Thus Christians who refuse to deny Christ are amongst the victims.

-The militant Islamist organization called Ahlu Sunnah Wa-Jama, known locally as Al Shabaab (not the Somali-based group), is linked to Islamic State and has effectively gained control of an area of Cabo Delgado.
+The militant Islamist organisation called Ahlu Sunnah Wa-Jama, known locally as Al Shabaab (not the Somali-based group), is linked to Islamic State and has effectively gained control of an area of Cabo Delgado.